ansys/pyansys-heart/examples/preprocessor/README.rst

 Preprocessor examples
 =====================
-These examples show you how you can use the preprocessor module to generate different kinds of heart models.
-For instance, a biventricular, four chamber, or full heart model.
+These examples show how to use the Preprocessor module to generate different kinds of heart models, including a biventricular, four-chamber heart model and a full-heart model.